 This report of the research results gives insights into the progress, status, and plans of the dissertation project, which started in October 2019.
-It consists of two major parts: firstly, the status of the dissertation project in July 2021 will be given, including an overview of the activities done in the second year.
-Furthermore, an overview of the three conducted studies will be provided.
-Secondly, this report gives a preview of the planned activities for the third year.
-The initial title is a working title, and there will be a request for modification at the end to the Committee.
-It is the case since the focus of this dissertation project shifted in agreement with the supervisors to quantitative measures of the perception of members of software product development teams at work.
+It consists of two major parts: firstly, the status of the dissertation project in January 2022 will be given, including an overview of the activities done in the third year.
+Furthermore, an overview of the conducted studies will be provided.